plaid/quickstart/go/README.md

 parameters server-side to `link/token/create`.
 The server then returns the link token, which the client can then use to initialize Plaid Link.

-When the client initializes Plaid Link with the Plaid Link token, the Plaid Link initialization parameters associated with the Plaid Token will be applied.
+When the client initializes Plaid Link with the link token, the Plaid Link initialization parameters associated with the Plaid Token will be applied.

 ## The OAuth redirect flow